noddde

 5. Otherwise, the existing saga state is loaded from persistence

-6. The event handler is called with (event, state, infrastructure)
+6. The handle function is called with (event, state, infrastructure)

 7. The handler returns a SagaReaction: new state + commands to dispatch